tamunoWoks/Business_Intelligence_with_PowerBI/Part1d.md

 - **Data:**
 You can find all data ingested, or migrated, from tables, measures, and data sources associated with reports and visualizations created here.
 Sources can be local to the desktop or from a third-party data source accessible over the web.
 - **Model:**
 Like creating a relational data model in Microsoft SQL Server, Azure SQL Server, or even Microsoft Access, you can fully manage the relationships among the structured tables you’ve created after you’ve ingested the necessary data using Power BI.

+### Ingesting Data
+Each dataset comes from a particular data source, either found on your local desktop or acquired from other online data sources.
+These sources may be Microsoft-based applications, a third-party database, or even other application data feeds.

+In Power BI Desktop, you either use the Power BI Ribbon or click the Power BI Data Navigation icon, to access a data source.